deadlydog/PowerShell.tiPS/docs/Contributing.md

 ├───build: Scripts and files used when building the module ├───deploy: Scripts and files used when deploying the module ├───docs: Documentation
-└───src: Source code and tests
+├───src: Source code and tests
-    │   PowerShellTipsDirectory.Tests.ps1: Tests to validate the files in the PowerShellTips directory are valid ├───PowerShellTips: The tips to be compiled into the JSON file that is published with the module └───tiPS: Files that make up the PowerShell module │   PowerShellTips.json: The tips published with the module │   tiPS.psd1: The PowerShell module manifest
-        │   tiPS.psm1: The root PowerShell module script ├───Classes: The classes of the module
+│   │   PowerShellTipsDirectory.Tests.ps1: Tests to validate the files in the PowerShellTips directory are valid │   ├───PowerShellTips: The tips to be compiled into the JSON file that is published with the module │   └───tiPS: Files that make up the PowerShell module │       │   PowerShellTips.json: The tips published with the module │       │   tiPS.psd1: The PowerShell module manifest │       │   tiPS.psm1: The root PowerShell module script │       ├───Classes: The classes of the module
-        ├───Private: The private functions of the module └───Public: The public functions of the module
+│       ├───Private: The private functions of the module │       └───Public: The public functions of the module └───tools: Additional tools/scripts used during development
 ```

 The Pester test files (*.Tests.ps1) are typically located in the same directory as the file being tested.